cs110-2012-fall/ecomstore_front_end/README.md

-##Our django project, with front code in template folder
+##Our full django project, with front code in template folder

 In order to run the project, please install **django1.4** and **python** first.
 Also you need a **Mysql database** running on your local computer.